Skip to nav Skip to content

 These guidelines are definitive, expansive, searchable reference tools for clinical decision-making across the spectrum of inpatient, outpatient, pediatric, and perinatal HIV care and prevention.
 The guidelines can be dense for rapid point-of-care referencing, but with sufficient use and familiarity, they may be used in this manner.

-Although the U.S. Department of Health and Human Services guidelines above provide quick reference tables for ART prescribing, this journal article provides a more in-depth review of RT prescribing across various clinical situations: when and what to start, switching and simplification, comorbid infections or other conditions, monitoring, resistance and prevention.
+Although the U.S. Department of Health and Human Services guidelines above provide quick reference tables for ART prescribing, this journal article provides a more in-depth review of ART prescribing across various clinical situations: when and what to start, switching and simplification, comorbid infections or other conditions, monitoring, resistance and prevention.
 These guidelines are more targeted to experienced HIV clinicians who are making ART treatment decisions.

 This comprehensive review of HIV primary care is maintained by leading HIV experts from IDSA’s HIV Medicine Association.
 In journal article format, it provides a review of all aspects of the care of persons with HIV beyond antiretroviral therapy (ART) prescribing.
 It also is available in mobile format via the IDSA Practice Guidelines App.
 This resource is a helpful tool for teaching or for updating internal HIV primary care practice guidelines.